davidrichards/davidrichards.github.io/_posts/2016-5-4-where-are-we-going.markdown

 We worked incredibly hard to get there.
 We have incredibly critical reasons to be there.
 Use that to get someone to care about where you're going, and you're a leader of software developers.

-### This really is an issue
+**This really is an issue.**

-These economic times, until something breaks, are hyper difficult.
-Salaries are growing at around 6% per year ([roughly](http://www.codingdojo.com/blog/web-developer-salaries-2016/)).
-This at a time when inflation is [roughly flat](http://www.usinflationcalculator.com/inflation/current-inflation-rates/).
-How can someone hold onto a team when almost anyone can cross the street to another shop for a $10,000 annual pay bump?

-On the other hand, believing in where we are going and having some ownership of the solution is the easiest cure.
+Believing in where we are going and having some ownership of the solution is the easiest cure.
 I'm not talking about equity or options.
 I'm talking about just letting people deliver worthwhile contributions and thanking them for it.

 <img src="http://i.imgur.com/b3SwpNR.jpg" />